dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 *   A gap occurs between the set of records 1 and record 2 because the latest end date in the set of records 1 is not contiguous with the start date in record 2.
-*   A gap occurs between the set of records 1 and record 2 because the latest end date in the set of records 1 is not contiguous with the start date in record 2.

 *   The records in the set of records 1 are contiguous.
-*   The records in the set of records 1 are contiguous.

-*   In the set of records 1, the first and second records overlap.
 *   In the set of records 1, the first and second records overlap.

 .. figure:: ../_images/leap_admin_solver_time_alloc_record.png